Deportation of Kilmar Abrego Garcia: Others travel to El Salvador to seek his release

 Meanwhile, on April 16, Representative Delia Ramirez, a Democratic member of the House Homeland Security Committee, proposed a congressional member delegation to El Salvador.
 Representative Mark Green, the Republican committee chair, denied the request, replying the next day that the Democrats were welcome to "use their own personal credit cards" to visit the prison.

 The week after Van Hollen's trip, four Democratic members of the House of Representatives – Yassamin Ansari (Arizona), Maxine Dexter (Oregon), Maxwell Frost (Florida) and Robert Garcia (California) – traveled to El Salvador, accompanied by Chris Newman, one of Abrego Garcia's lawyers.
-They were again hoping to meet with Abrego Garcia, and seeking his release and return to the US.
-Frost said that another purpose of the trip was to ensure that "our country is following our laws", a concern echoed by others.
+They were again hoping to meet with Abrego Garcia, and seeking his release and return to the U.S. Frost said that another purpose of the trip was to ensure that "our country is following our laws", a concern echoed by others.
 Ansari said that the case was not only about Abrego Garcia himself, but about "the future of our democracy" and due process.
 Newman also spoke of the need for Abrego Garcia to have access to counsel.
 The group's request to meet with Abrego Garcia was rejected.

 Prior to the trip, Garcia and Frost had written James Comer, chair of the House Oversight Committee, asking that the trip be considered an official delegation, but the request was rejected.
 The Republicans on the committee tweeted "Your request to visit a foreign MS-13 gang member in El Salvador on taxpayer dollars (and possibly drink margaritas) has been denied", and the members of the group paid their own way, despite Republican representatives Jason Smith (Missouri) and Riley Moore (West Virginia) having had their requests to visit CECOT approved.